Spectral-free estimation of L\'evy densities in high-frequency regime: Statistical properties of

-It is worth mentioning that in case the Lévy process has a Brownian component the estimator presented here applies and the results established can be generalized without technical difficulties.
-Let $\widetilde X$ be a Lévy process with Lévy triplet $(\gamma_\nu,\sigma,\nu)$, $\sigma\geq 0$.
-As in \eqref{eq:Xito}, $\widetilde X$ can be written as the sum of three independent Lévy processes: for all $\varepsilon>0,$ where $W$ is a standard Wiener process, independent of $M(\eps)$ and $Z(\eps)$.
+If the Lévy process has a Brownian component, the estimator presented here applies and the results established can be generalized without technical difficulties.
+Let $\widetilde X$ be a Lévy process of the form: where $W$ is a standard Wiener process, independent of $M(\eps)$ and $Z(\eps)$.
+This corresponds to consider $\tilde X_t=\sigma W_t+ X_t$ with $X$ as in \eqref{eq:defX}.